 The remainder of the paper is organized as follows.
 In \cref{sec:sysmodel} we formally define the system model.
-We then analyze the random scheduling policy in \cref{sec:random_policy}, followed by the optimal scheduling policies in \cref{sec:policy_obs_states} for the case where the source states are fully observable.
-In \cref{sec:policy_unobs_states} we consider two cases: (1) unobservable source states, representing the situation in which the sources can be identified from the observations, and (2) undetectable sources, representing the situation in which the observations do not reveal the detected sources to the scheduler. \Cref{sec:numres} presents numerical results, and finally the paper is concluded in \cref{sec:conclusion}.
+We then analyze stationary random scheduling policies in \cref{sec:random_policy}, followed by the optimal scheduling policies in \cref{sec:policy_obs_states} for the case where the source states are fully observable. \cref{sec:policy_unobs_states} treats two cases: (1) unobservable source states, where the sources can be identified from the observations, and (2) undetectable sources, where the observations do not reveal the detected sources to the scheduler. \Cref{sec:numres} presents numerical results, and finally the paper is concluded in \cref{sec:conclusion}.